 Bots can sort and filter information for you, so you have quick and easy access to meaningful coaching opportunities.

 Now, take all that actionable data at your fingertips, and get your army of bots to analyze it for you.
-Sharpen uses A.I. to power bots that filter and search data for you.
+Sharpen uses bots that filter and search data for you, based on the criteria you set.
 So, you get even more time back and even more meaningful coaching moments.

 You can set rules to monitor your interactions for certain words, sentiment, or length.
 So, for example, you can set an alert for the word cancel.
 With this rule in place, any time a customer says the word cancel during an interaction, that specific interaction will show up in your manager’s queue for review.
 Or, let’s say you want to touch on the metrics you noticed need some help in your agent experience dashboard.
 You want to address the efficiency issues on your team, so you set a rule to send any agent-customer interaction that extends past 15 minutes to your coaching queue for review.
 Then, you have high-impact coaching moments waiting for you, so you can automatically dive into the interactions that are affecting your efficiency metrics.
 You’re alerted right after the call instead of waiting for your brief window of downtime or your weekly reports.
 Now, you can address issues on-the-spot and help your agents get back on track.